brbsix/triggerd/README.rst

   triggerd --verify FILE

-The Python version of triggerd features a --verbose option to display additional execution details:
+The --verbose option can be used to display execution details:

 ::